ioccc-src/winner/1985/README.md

-1985 marked the second year of the Obfuscated C Code Contest.
+1985 marked the second year of the International Obfuscated C Code Contest.

 Look at the README.md file for the given winner for information on how to compile the winner and how to run the winning program.